Krupam-Patel/heston-pricer/README.md

 - Analytical and numerical pricing of European call options using several approaches: direct integration, Fast Fourier Transform (Carr-Madan), and Monte Carlo simulation.

 #### Key Methods:
-- simulate(`S0`, `T`, `r`, `q`, `npaths`, `nsteps`, `seed`): Simulate paths for asset price and variance.
+- `simulate(S0, T, r, q, npaths, nsteps, seed)`: Simulate paths for asset price and variance.
-- heston_cf(`u`, `T`, `S0`, `r`, `q`): Compute the characteristic function under the Heston model.
+- `heston_cf(u, T, S0, r, q)`: Compute the characteristic function under the Heston model.
-- heston_call(...): Prices European call options using the semi-analytical Heston formula based on the model’s characteristic function (direct numerical integration).
+- `heston_call(...)`: Prices European call options using the semi-analytical Heston formula based on the model’s characteristic function (direct numerical integration).
-- carr_madan_call(...): Implements the Carr–Madan FFT approach to price European options efficiently across a range of strikes using Fourier inversion.
+- `carr_madan_call(...)`: Implements the Carr–Madan FFT approach to price European options efficiently across a range of strikes using Fourier inversion.
-- monte_carlo_call(...): Uses Monte Carlo simulation of the Heston stochastic volatility process to estimate European option prices, with flexibility for path-dependent extensions.
+- `monte_carlo_call(...)`: Uses Monte Carlo simulation of the Heston stochastic volatility process to estimate European option prices, with flexibility for path-dependent extensions.

 ### Pricer (in heston_pricer.py)
 A wrapper class for pricing vanilla and exotic options using an instance of `HestonModel`.
 This class provides: